5001.002.002.002 Metal Lattice Design, Testing, and Application Study

 Objective

-The objective of this program is to establish best practices to successfully design and integrate metal lattice structures with a part boundary region such as a thin wall or skin material.
-A further objective is to develop a design and testing toolkit to enable designers to make better informed and higher performing parts and devices that utilize lattice structures.
+The objective of this program was to establish best practices to successfully design and integrate metal lattice structures with a part boundary region such as a thin wall or skin material.
+A further objective was to develop a design and testing toolkit to enable designers to make better informed and higher performing parts and devices which utilize lattice structures.

 Technical Approach

-The Ohio State University (OSU) is leading the technical effort which includes 3Degrees, Elementum, and Lockheed Martin.
-The researchers are exploring a range of geometric parameters which influence that transition region.
-Tensile specimens are being designed and simulated using nTopology, building off work previously performed by OSU’s Center for Design and Manufacturing Excellence (CDME) on another America Makes project (Tensile Behavior of AM Lattice Stuctures).
-The best-performing designs are being printed on the CDME’s Concept Laser M2 using the Elementum A7050 aluminum material.
-Mechanical testing of these samples is being performed at the OSU Dynamic Mechanics of Materials Laboratory (DMML) using 3D Digital Image Correlation (DIC) and other methods.
-The results of the testing are then used to design and print a demonstration component relevant to industry applications.
-All project data is being managed for implementation with 3Degrees TRACEam software.
+The Ohio State University (OSU) led the technical effort which included 3Degrees, Elementum, and Lockheed Martin.
+The researchers explored a range of geometric parameters which influence the transition region.
+Tensile specimens were designed and simulated using nTopology, building off work previously performed by OSU’s Center for Design and Manufacturing Excellence (CDME) on another America Makes project (Tensile Behavior of AM Lattice Structures).
+The best performing designs were printed on the CDME’s Concept Laser M2 using the Elementum A7050 aluminum material.
+Mechanical testing of these samples was performed at the OSU Dynamic Mechanics of Materials Laboratory (DMML) using 3D Digital Image Correlation (DIC) and other methods.
+The results of the testing were then used to design and print a demonstration component relevant to industry applications.
+All project data was managed for implementation with 3Degrees TRACEam software.

 Project Participants